books

 -Authentication Failures

 When authentication failures and related problems occur, similar messages like the following examples will appear.
-Here are some common error ...
+Here are some common error messages that you ...

 -Encrypting sessions

 In the current day, privacy and data integrity have become one of the most talked about areas of computing.
-It seems like almost everyday somebody has been cracked or ...
+It seems like almost everyday somebody has been ...

 -Encryption options

---with-ssl PostgreSQL has the capability to support SSL with the --with-ssl ...
+--with-ssl PostgreSQL has the capability to support SSL with the --with-ssl configuration option.
+This option is a good option if you are going to be doing the ...

 -SSH/OpenSSH